 To link your Floodlight configuration to a Google Tag Manager container:

-Follow the steps for creating mobile Floodlight activities in DCM.
+Follow the steps for creating Floodlight activities in Campaign Manager.

 Follow the instructions for creating a container for mobile apps in Google Tag Manager (additional details are provided in Setup and Workflow: Mobile Apps).
 Make sure you keep the container ID on hand.

-In DCM, select your advertiser and click the Floodlight configuration tab.
+In Campaign Manager, select your advertiser and click the Floodlight configuration tab.

 Expand the Google Tag Manager section and click Link to a Google Tag Manager container.
 Enter the ID of your mobile container in the new row that appears.